New Tetradrachm Overview

 In this way was the fully-formed Athena born.

-As for being the patron goddess of Athens, this was the result of a contest between Athena and Poseidon, Zeus’ brother and the god of the sea.
+As for being the patron goddess of Athens, this was the result of a contest between Athena and Poseidon, Zeus’ brother, her uncle, and the god of the sea.
 The rules were simple: each god would give the city one gift, and whichever gift the citizens liked better would determine the winner.
 Poseidon struck the ground with his trident, whereby a mighty salt-water spring arose from the crack.

 Athena gave the city the olive tree.